 Just because freelancers have flexibility and independence doesn’t mean that we don’t get stressed out.
 Even though we have the option to work from home and set our own hours doesn’t mean that we can slack off.
 We still have deadlines to meet, clients to network with, and make sure that we get paid on-time.
-On top of that, we’re also responsible for filing our own taxes.
+On top of that, we’re also responsible for filing our own taxes and may not be aware of all the tax deductions we quality for.

 While tax season can add stress to our already busy schedules, it’s not all doom and gloom.
 If you stay organized and are prepared in advance, this time of year can go a whole lot more smoothly.
 And, you may be even to reduce your taxable income by knowing which expenses you can deduct.